ZoneMinder/zmNinja/docs/guides/FAQ.rst

    - Load up zmNinja again and go to montage.
 I presume you are now looking at the error
    - Go to logs, and email them to me via the email button on top (envelope icon)

-   Specifically, **don't do whole bunch of unrelated things and send me logs expecting me to sift through and find out what is going on**.
+   Specifically, **don't do a whole bunch of unrelated things and send me logs expecting me to sift through and find out what is going on**.

 -  I don't know why something is not working if you don't provide